Samuel A. Liebman

 Before joining Merrill Lynch in 2007, Sam was a celebrated wealth advisor at UBS Paine Webber (1992-2007) and Prudential-Bache Securities (1969-1992), consistently ranking as a top advisor and Chairman’s Council Member.

 Prior to joining the investment advisory industry, Sam was a Field Agent for the U.S. Treasury Internal Revenue Service from 1966-1969 after serving in the U.S. Coast Guard as a Dangerous Cargoman.

-Sam has been a decorated investment professional in the eastern Pennsylvania region his entire career, earning the deep respect of both clients and industry colleagues throughout various market cycles for his steady hand, bold and prescient advice.
-Sam’s strong guidance and noteworthy investment calls have helped his clients, including high net worth families, institutional retirement plans, trusts, and foundations, successfully navigate and take advantage of volatile market environments over the past 50 years.
+Sam has been a decorated investment professional in the eastern Pennsylvania region for a duration of his career.
+Sam’s guidance and timely investment calls have helped many clients, including high net worth families, institutional retirement plans, trusts, and foundations, successfully navigate and take advantage of volatile market environments over the past 50 years.
 They include advising his clients to:

 Sam was #10 on Barron’s Top Advisor ranking for the state of Pennsylvania in 2011.

 Sam is a long-time Philadelphia area resident, attending Philadelphia public schools, graduating from Overbrook High School in 1962 and the Pennsylvania State University in 1965 with a BS in Accounting.

 Sam has been an active supporter of the Fallen Heroes Fund/Fisher Foundation since its inception.
 He is trustee of Beth Sholom Congregation in Elkins Park, PA.
 Sam has been an active supporter of AIPAC and the ADL.
 He twice served as chairman of the Investment Division of the FAJA.